-As I sit here in Florida on a month’s vacation, I find it extremely difficult to compose an article espousing the benefits of creating and following a budget.
+As I sit here in Florida on a month’s vacation, I find it extremely difficult to compose an article espousing the benefits of creating and following a budget before investing in multifamily properties.
 My budget for this month has, well, let’s say, not followed my normal spending habits.
 But, if I had not created a budget early on in my life, there is no chance that I would have achieved financial freedom and been able to take a month’s vacation.
 In this article, I would like to introduce you to a tool to create your own budget, what skills you will develop as a result of creating a budget and dive into several reasons why a budget is crucial for your success in investing in real estate and achieving financial freedom.

 I have embarked on a new learning experience and signed up with Dave Ramsey’s Financial Coach Master’s training.
 My desire was to learn a framework on sensible saving and spending habits and in turn teach and empower my children and Jake & Gino students to take control of their financial destiny.
 As so often happens in life, once a person thinks he masters a subject, he only begins to realize his ignorance.
 I totally underestimated the power and importance of a budget.